Peng-Rao/SE4HPC_notes/main.typ

   - Some scenarios describing possible solutions
   - Costs and schedules for the different alternatives
 - *Requirement analysis and specification*: this is an analysis of the domain in which the application takes place.
 The main goal is to identify requirements and derive specifications for the software.
 Note these specifics require a interaction with the user and an understanding of the properties of the domain.
 The *outcome* is a particular document called *Requirements Analysis and Specification Document* (RASD).
 - *Design*: this is the *definition of the software architecture*.
-There, the definition of components (modules) and the relations/in-teractions among these components.
+There, the definition of components (modules) and the relations/interactions among these components.
 The *main goal* is to support the concurrent development of separate responsibilities.
 The outcome is a summary of this info in a *design document*.
 *Low phases*:
 - *Coding and Unit Test*: each module is *implemented using the chosen programming language*.
 Furthermore, each module is tested in isolation by the module developer.
 Also, the programs should include their documentation.
 - *Integration and System Test*: the modules are *integrated into* (sub)systems.
 The integrated (sub)systems are *tested*.
 Follows an incremental implementation scheme.
 A complete system test is needed to verify the overall properties.
 Note that sometimes we have alpha test and beta test.
-- *Deployment*: is the process used to conceive, specify, design, program, document, test, and bug fix to create and maintain applica-tions, frameworks, or other software components.
+- *Deployment*: is the process used to conceive, specify, design, program, document, test, and bug fix to create and maintain applications, frameworks, or other software components.
 - *Maintenance*: the maintenance is divided into *two types*:
   - Corrective deals with the repair of faults or defects found.
   - Evolution is also divided into three types: